 Getting to Anna Maria Island

-Driving from Tampa to Anna Maria Island takes about an hour depending on the time of year.
-The season is typically from October until May as that's when the snowbirds visit.
+Driving from the Tampa Bay area to Anna Maria Island takes about an hour depending on the time of year.
+The season is typically from October until May as that’s when the snowbirds visit.

 Let me know if you visit Anna Maria Island.
-I certainly haven't been everywhere and I'd love to know what you do while you're in my area!
+I haven’t been everywhere (yet!) and I’d love to know what you do while you’re in my area!

 If you're thinking about adding a trip a little farther south to your itinerary, you really should check out this list of things to do in Naples Florida.
 We found so much to do that we had to spend three days to fit in all in, and I still wish we'd had more time to relax!